Transfer Money From Singapore To Malaysia. Cheap And Fast Ways To Send Money Abroad.

 FCA - Financial Conduct Authority - almost all financial activities have to be authorised by the FCA.
 The FCA's job is to regulate and oversee financial activities to make sure standards are upheld and financial businesses are trading safely and legally.

 PRA - Prudential Regulation Authority - the PRA exists to make sure banks, building societies, insurance companies and other similar financial institutions are being managed safely, to control risk and keep customer money safe.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-You've got a few key options if you need to send money to Malaysia:
+You've got a few key options if you need to send money from Singapore to Malaysia: